 A growing sense of wanderlust

 Having a 200,000-people strong travel community on social media gave me great insight into what my audience was thinking or feeling.
 By the end of 2020, a great majority were ready to get back out there but maybe weren’t sure about how to do it, or where was open.
-I can’t blame them, things changed every week, new strains, new requirements…this sparked my next venture, Wander Expeditions, a travel agency that looks to connect a community of travelers and create travel adventurers in unique destinations.
+I can’t blame them, things changed every week, new strains, new requirements…this sparked my next venture, Wander Expeditions, a travel agency that looks to connect a community of travellers and create travel adventurers in unique destinations.
 The response was overwhelming.
 So far, we’ve led trips to Afghanistan, Iraq, the Democratic Republic of the Congo, Somaliland, and Socotra in Yemen.
 People are itching to travel.
 Businesses are ready, seeking places off the beaten path

 , and locals are more welcoming than ever before!

-How travel advertisers can reach travelers
+How travel advertisers can reach travellers

 As tourism slowly resumes, I think we’ll generally continue to see simplified travel plans and logistics.
-While some travelers might be more daring and are ready to move on seeking destinations regardless of the COVID-19 restrictions, others are still wary and might venture out closer to home, avoid crowds, and take it slow.
+While some travellers might be more daring and are ready to move on seeking destinations regardless of the COVID-19 restrictions, others are still wary and might venture out closer to home, avoid crowds, and take it slow.
 Domestic road trips have seen a surge recently and chances are they’ll still be a hit for the remainder of this summer.
-The next big game-changer will be the opening of destinations to vaccinated travelers.
+The next big game-changer will be the opening of destinations to vaccinated travellers.
 As vaccination advances rapidly in many Western countries, the main tourist hotspots will be competing for their attention, and other destinations that had remained closed might be reassured now to open for good.